International Villager: Controversies

 In an interview with Raaj Jones of OYE!
 104.8 FM on 16 June 2015, Badshah discussed the work he had done with Honey Singh, including the song "Brown Rang."
 He stated that he and Honey Singh co-wrote the track together.
-Badshah in recent years has gone back on this claim and has instead stated to have written the entire track and also accused Singh for not giving him proper credits for the track in several podcast and interviews.
-Badshah also allegedly left Mafia Mundeer a few months after the release of the album, while also stating that Singh was instead only focusing on his own career.
+However, in recent years, Badshah has gone back on this claim and has instead stated to have written the entire track and also accused Singh of not giving him proper credit for the track in several podcasts and interviews.
+Badshah also allegedly left Mafia Mundeer a few months after the release of the album, claiming that Singh was only focusing on his own career.

-Singh has denied these claims reiterating that the song "Brown Rang" was originally written for Punjabi singer Diljit Dosanjh and was co-written with Dosanjh in 2010 while its entire music was produced by Singh himself.
-Singh also clarified that Badshah was never a part of Mafia Mundeer as he was not a talent picked up from the streets and instead was just a client for him.
+Singh has denied these claims, reiterating that the song "Brown Rang" was originally written for Punjabi singer Diljit Dosanjh and co-written with Dosanjh in 2010, while its entire music was produced by Singh himself.
+Singh also clarified in an interview with The Lallantop that Badshah was never a part of Mafia Mundeer, as he was "not a talent discovered from the streets, and was instead just a client for him".

-Former member of Mafia Mundeer and fellow rapper, Raftaar split from Mafia Mundeer due to credit-related problems, most notably for the track "Dope Shope" from Singh's album, which Raftaar claims writing the rap part.
-He also appeared in the music video for a few seconds and alleged that his scenes were also cut.
+Former member of Mafia Mundeer and fellow rapper, Raftaar, split from Mafia Mundeer due to credit-related issues, most notably for the track "Dope Shope" from Singh's album, which Raftaar claims to have written the rap segment.
+He also appeared in the music video for a few seconds and alleged that his scenes were cut.

-After the release of Singh's track "Party With The Bhoothnath", Raftaar released his track "Swag Mera Desi" in 2013 with Manj Musik.
-The line in the track "Ab yeh karke dikhao" from the song was interpreted as a subliminal directed towards fellow rapper Yo Yo Honey Singh, who used the same phrase in his song.
-This led to a dispute between the two rappers in media.